Polydactyl Maine Coons

 Misty had a son named Sebago Mist Sir Alex who was the splitting image of Misty as a lad.
 He is also a silvery blue mackerel tabby with white, a four-footed polydactyl.

 Sir Alex also has the sweet thumb style polydactyl toes and beautiful whiskers to match!
-Sir Alex became our father of new lovely double-pawed kittens!
+Sir Alex became our father and grandfather of new lovely double-pawed kittens!

 Blue Mackerel Tabby –4x Polydactyl